 As consumers aim to limit the use of cash and high-touch credit card readers, we’ve seen a greater adoption of contactless payment systems and anticipate this trend to have a steep upward trajectory in the years to come.
 Our own solution, Virtual Payment Expert™, powered by Conferma Pay, enables travelers to use single-use virtual card numbers for hotel transactions, eliminating the need for physical currency and exchanges.

-Travelers also do not need to worry about swiping a credit card or managing paper receipts when using apps like Lyft or our very own Ground Transportation solution to get where they need to go by ground.
+Travelers also do not need to worry about swiping a credit card or managing paper receipts when using apps from ride-haling services like Uber and Lyft, or our very own Ground Transportation solution to get where they need to go by ground.
 They can book, manage, and pay for their ride entirely through their smart device.

 Meal ordering also is being conducted mainly by mobile.
 Airports, hotels, and restaurants are using QR codes to enable diners to order food so they can avoid picking up a physical menu.
 Business travelers who wish to reduce their exposure also may want to order room service, often available through the hotel app, or employ a food delivery app like Grubhub or Uber Eats.